WHAT REASONING IS AND

 reliably verified.
 In perhaps a majority of cases, the admonition, "Use common sense,"

-simply means, "Think and behave as I do, even though I can't think of a
+essentially means, "Think and behave as I do, even though I can't think of a

 convincing reason for you to do so!"
 We are thus wise to regard